Stefan-Radu/Stefan-Radu/README.md

-#### Welcome to this github page 👋🏼

 ## 🚀 About Me

+I'm a student and an aspiring software virtuoso 🧑🏻‍💻

+I am currently pursuing 🧑🏻‍🎓 a MSc in Security and Applied Logic @University of Bucharest 🏛️

+I enjoy coding and understanding intricate systems 🧮 at a lower level.

 Passionate about Linux, the FOSS movement, cybersec, peculiar software and cool ⚡ work setups.
-I enjoy coding and understanding intricate systems at a lower level.

 Checkout my `.dotfiles`, maybe you can steal something cool!!